maylingge/maylingge.github.io/database/mysql.md

     This is because we have index on field 'name'.
     And MyISAM has a limit of 1000 bytes for indexes.InnoDB has an even smaller limit (767 bytes) unless you're on MySQL 5.7.7+, in which case the limit is 3072 bytes by default. drop the index or try to reduce your index size.
 Such as using prefix as index

+# MySQL Collation
+    each character set has a default collation

+## Server level
+    default is latin1 and latin1_swedish_ci
+    to change the default server setting, you need to recompile MySQL source code.

+## Database level
+    To change database default character set and collation:
+        Alter database db_name CHARACTER SET latin1 COLLATE latin1_swedish_ci;
+    To see the default character set and collation for a given database:
+        USE db_name; SELECT @@character_set_database, @@collation_database;
+    can only affect the newly created table;

+## Table level
+    The table character set and collation are used as default values for column definitions if the column character set and collation are not specified in individual column definitions.
+The table character set and collation are MySQL extensions; there are no such things in standard SQL.
+    CREATE TABLE t1
+    (
+        col1 CHAR(10)
+    ) CHARACTER SET latin1 COLLATE latin1_bin;

+## Column level
+    ALTER TABLE t1 MODIFY
+    col1 VARCHAR(5)
+      CHARACTER SET latin1
+      COLLATE latin1_swedish_ci;